Basketweave Crochet Baby Blanket Pattern

 Start Your Foundation Chain

 Crochet a chain that is slightly shorter than your desired blanket width.
-Note that your foundation row needs to have enough chains to accommodate your choice, so if you're going to crochet 5 of each stitch, make sure you begin with a chain that is a multiple of 5 plus the number needed for your turning chain (3 if you are using double crochet).
+Your foundation row needs to have enough chains to accommodate your choice, so if you're going to crochet five of each stitch, make sure you begin with a chain that is a multiple of five plus the number needed for your turning chain (three if you are using double crochet).

 Crochet your chosen stitch into each stitch across.
-So, if you are using double crochet, make one dc in each stitch across the row.
+So, if you are using double crochet, make one double crochet in each stitch across the row.

 Now you begin your post stitches.
 Begin with your turning chain.
-Alternate front and back post stitches across the row in groups–for example: 5 fpdc, 5 bpdc across the row.
-You may wish to end with a dc stitch in the top of the final stitch for a more even edge.
+Alternate front and back post double crochet stitches across the row in groups; for example, 5 front post double crochet, five back post double crochet across the row.
+You may wish to end with a double crochet stitch in the top of the final stitch for a more even edge.

 Next Group of Rows

-Crochet several rows (4 more if you want to do rows of 5 before reversing).
+Crochet several rows (four more if you want to do rows of five before reversing).
 Each row will alternate whether you begin with fpdc or bpdc (because you are turning the work you must work back into front and front into back so that the stitches always protrude out on the same side).

 Reverse Direction, First Row

 When you've completed a set of rows, you are ready to reverse direction.
 Now you will want to crochet the opposite way so that the texture of your post stitches protrudes in the opposite direction.
-So in this instance, you are going to crochet the same stitch into each stitch (instead of working a front post into a back post as before, you are going to work a front post into a front post; since you have turned the work, this results in opposite-facing textures).
+In this instance, you are going to crochet the same stitch into each stitch (instead of working a front post into a back post as before, you are going to work a front post into a front post—becauseyou have turned the work, this results in opposite-facing textures).